dreamcatcher-tech/network/Inbox/2025-03-20 1649 combining napps.md

 To provide Meta Registry search capability, how can we leverage the Mango Query language to model this?

 For example, we could make a de facto package format for MS-DOS programs, where each program is distributed like a regular DOS program is and the Docker container just serves to exist solely to run that one application.
 It would then provide the terminal stream in and out.
 This could be block chained.
 We can also have it snapshotted periodically in and out so we can replay it.
 You might even be able to run Doom or some other kind of game like that.
 We'd need some way to not be doing one block per keystroke for example but be more continuous and streaming mode where we periodically snap the state of the system somehow if that's even possible.
 Probably going to be running as a side effect with a real-time connection hooked up over the top

+we could become a de facto package format for WASM, even.

+run a chrome napp, which would use headless chrome to do something, which might include doing some browsing or some orchestration.
+## Connecting a napp to ethereum or other blockchains
+The napp running on its own is nothing in these systems.
+Running a napp using the API of the contract makes it act like a weird mix of service as well as remove napp ?
+The runtime would be `ethereum` and some chain id, but other than that, it would operate exactly like a napp, otherwise.
+On artifact, the changed system state would be recorded as blocks plus the data storage of the contract that changed.